jfroffice/ani-machine/README.md

 How to change state ?
 ---------------------
-You need to use __":go"__ keyword to change state when played animation is finished
+You need to use __":go"__ keyword followed by state name to change state when played animation is finished
 ```
 <div class="element"
 	data-am=":enter left move 500px :go next"